 Soy milk: I used some soy milk for this recipe.
 You can substitute for other plant milk like almond milk, oat milk, etc. if you want to make this recipe soy-free!

-Oat flour: Oat flour thickens the wet mixture when baked and makes the pudding creamy as well as healthy to eat for breakfast.
+Oat flour: Oat flour thickens the wet mixture when baked and makes the pudding creamy as well as wholesome to eat for breakfast.
 If you cannot find oat flour, make your own by grounding up porridge oats in a food processor until very fine.
 If you are making this recipe gluten-free, use gluten-free oat flour!

 Other ingredients: pumpkin spice and salt.